Rajayne/CRAPractice/README.md

 displayText = state (changes, can be either)
 ```

+# Testing

+- Jest and react-testing-library

+## Smoke Test

+Does the component render?

+## Snapshot Test

+Does the component's rendered HTML render correctly?

+- Uses asFragment and asSnapshot to compare previous renders
+- Command u to update snapshot or command i to interactively update

+## Specialized Test

+- .getByText() find first matching element by text (throws error if nothing found)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).